DPI License Codes

 Currently Issued License Stages

 After the 2017-2019 state budget created new license stages, PI 34 was revised to reflect these license stages.
 Currently, educator licenses issued under Wis.
 Admin.
-Code PI 34 are based on the following license stages:
+Code PI 34 are based on the following license stages and tiers:

 Educators who completed an approved educator preparation program for the first time in a license category (Teaching, Administrator or Pupil Services) after September 23, 2017 will be issued a Provisional Educator License for each license within that category.